ServerUpd4te/staffchatbungee/README.md

 StaffChatBungee
 ===============

-This plugin provides a lightweight staff chat.
+This Bukkit plugin provides a lightweight staff chat.